melaniebrgr/learning-computer-science/09-science/01-antibodies.md

 ### In humans

 An antibody (immunoglobulin) is a Y-shaped protein made of four polypeptide chains: two identical heavy chains (~50 kDa each) and two identical light chains (~25 kDa each), held together by disulfide bonds.
-In the 1950s–60s proteolytic cleavage experiments were performed against antibodies, which digested antibodies into fragments.
-The naming of these fragments is carried forward to this day:
+In the 1950s–60s proteolytic cleavage experiments were performed against antibodies that digested antibodies into fragments that have since been well described in the literature:

 Papain digestion → 2 Fab fragments + 1 Fc fragment
 Pepsin digestion → 1 F(ab')₂ fragment (two arms still connected) + degraded Fc

+- **mAb (monoclonal antibody)**: A mAb is a monoclonal antibody: a population of identical antibodies that all come from one B‑cell clone and all recognize the same epitope on a single target antigen
 - **Fab (fragment antigen-binding)**: When antibodies are cleaved by papain, you get two identical Fab fragments that contain one complete antigen-binding site.
 Fab fragments are the "arms" of an antibody that bind specifically to antigens (epitopes).
-Each arm contains one part of light chain and one part of a heavy chain.
+Each arm contains one part of light chain and one part of a heavy chain (VH-CH1-CL-VL).
 - **Fc (fragment crystallizable)**: When antibodies are cleaved by papain, you get one relatively stable and uniform fragment that can be crystallized.
-This fragment doesn't bind antigen but interacts with immune cells.
+This fragment doesn't bind antigen but interacts with immune cells and is also refered to as the tail.
 - **Hinge region**: The	flexible tether connecting arms to stem that allows arms to move and bind antigens at varying distances.
-- **F(ab')₂**: When antibodies are cleaved by pepsin, the cleavage occurs beneath the hinge region producing two halves, one containing variable arms and the other the crystallizable constance region.
+- **F(ab')₂**: When antibodies are cleaved by pepsin, the cleavage occurs beneath the hinge region producing two halves, one containing variable arms and the other the crystallizable constant region (**pFc'**).
-- **pFc'**: When antibodies are cleaved by pepsin,
 - **Fab'**: The F(ab')2 fragment can be split into two Fab' fragments by mild reduction.
 - **VH (variable region of heavy chain)**
 - **VL (variable region of light chain)**